almirbanjanovic/roadtocloud.github.io/index.md

   actions:
     - label: "Learn More"
       url: "/blog/"
-excerpt: "Welcome to Road to Cloud -- your guide to grand strategy, imaginatively crafted solutions and creative implementations!"
+excerpt: "Welcome to Road to Cloud -- your guide to grand strategy, imaginative solutions and creative implementations!"
 intro:
   - excerpt: "Crafting secure, high-performance, cost-effective, and resilient solutions for your enterprise journey."
 ---